ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

 </details>

-# New API, initial attempt (start here)
+# New API

-This is a first sketch of the new API:
+Let's start by making `Messages` and `MsgEnvelope` polymorphic over `e`, which is the particular message they now carry:

 ```haskell